jeeva-network/Simple-ToDoList-using-React/README.md

 ### 2. Install dependencies

 Install the necessary Node modules with NPM.
 Make sure you have installed Node JS already on your system.
-If not, click [here](https://nodejs.org/en/download) to download latest Node LTS.
+If not, click [here](https://nodejs.org/en/download) to download the latest Node LTS.

 ```bash
   npm install (or) npm i